rishavk99/Image-replacer/README.md

 ![](sunglassic.png)
 # Image-replacer
-chrome extension which replaces all images on the tab with a given image.
+A chrome extension which replaces all images on the tab with a given image.

 How to Install:
 * Clone the Image-repacer repository